What Is Pillar Content and Topic Clusters and Why You Should Care

 Let’s try to understand this through an example.

 Assume that you are a plumber and have written a DIY article on HVAC maintenance.
-A good pillar article tends to be long, covers the core topic in depth and touches on several sub-topics.
+A good pillar article covers the core topic in depth and touches on several sub-topics.
 The sub-topics can be: how to keep your central heat and cooling system in good shape during winters and summers, how to identify frequently occurring issues—clogged filters, inefficient heaters, and so on—and how the problems can be quickly remedied when they appear.

 The goal of writing pillar content is to create a go-to reference for homeowners essentially.
 The shelf-life of a pillar page or article is measured in years.
 Once the article is complete, you can create a series of videos, infographics, images, and supplementary articles—to be published on your website or as guest blogs—to expand on each sub-topic.
 Together the pillars will constitute pillar content.